 It is the policy of the nursery that we aim always to exceed staff:child ratios set in law.
 In addition, our nursery manager is supernumary, as is the nursery owner who is on the premises for most of the day and both are available for childcare duties in the case of unexpected absence or staff illness.
 All children are allocated a key person to be specially responsible for their care and as a point of contact for parents.

-The aim of Activeplay Nursery is to provide a safe, happy, caring and homely setting for the children in our care, providing varied and high quality developmental and educational experiences for children and encouraging good relationships with parents and carers through partnership working and good reporting practice.
+The aim of Activeplay Nursery and Preschool is to provide a safe, happy, caring and homely setting for the children in our care, providing varied and high quality developmental and educational experiences for children and encouraging good relationships with parents and carers through partnership working and good reporting practice.
 Children are encouraged to become independent in their self care, for example using the toilet or getting themselves a drink of water, and to have choices in the activities they undertake during the day.

-The nursery has an open door policy for parents, reflecting the ideal that nursery care and education should be a true partnership between the provider and parents and guardians.
+The setting has an open door policy for parents, reflecting the ideal that nursery care and education should be a true partnership between the provider and parents and guardians.
 Parents are welcome to attend nursery at any time to spend time with their child, or to experience the care and activities in which their child is involved.
 Parents' suggestions and comments are encouraged, and the nursery owner or manager can be accessed at any time.
 Monthly newsletters keep parents in touch with nursery developments, and copies of nursery policies are provided to new parents, as well as loan copies always being available on the premises.
 Nursery policies are reviewed regularly to ensure that they meet the needs of children, parents and staff as appropriate.
 This organisational plan is informed by, and should be read in conjunction with, the portfolio of nursery policies.

-We have a member of staff trained in, and responsible for, special needs, and we will work with any parent in making it possible for their child to attend Activeplay Nursery and receive quality care and educational experience here.
+We have a member of staff trained in, and responsible for, special needs, and we will work with any parent in making it possible for their child to attend Activeplay and receive quality care and educational experience here.
 However, we must also recognise that this is an older building, not designed with accessibility in mind, and there may be some disabilities or special needs it would be difficult to accommodate safely.
 Options will always be discussed with parents in the spirit of finding a safe and acceptable solution.